// inside head tag

 Stateless Executor (Done)

-On top of the Execution Witness, we built a Stateless Executor.
-This CLI tool replays blocks using only the witness file, without touching disk or network.
-It confirms that the witness contains everything needed for block validation.
+Building on the witness, we built a Stateless Executor, a CLI tool that replays blocks using only the witness file, without touching disk or network.
 The executor lives in our feature branch and has already been tested to replay blocks successfully.
 This confirms that witness-based execution works in practice and gives us a solid foundation for the next step, generating zk proofs from these replays.

 Example usage: